Zoodoo welcomes two critically endangered Cotton-top Tamarins

 Zoodoo has recently welcomed two new additions to their growing animal family.
-Abu, a three year old male, and Alvaro, a four year old female are Cotton-top Tamarins, small monkeys that are easily recognisable by the white mane above their head.
+Abu, a three year old male, and Alvaro, a four year old female are Cotton-top tamarins, small monkeys that are easily recognizable by the white mane above their head.

 “It’s amazing to hear the comments from visitors that haven’t been to Zoodoo in a few years.
 At first they are surprised by some of the changes the zoo has undergone, but then they leave having had a genuinely meaningful wildlife experience while still enjoying some of the great Zoodoo activities they know and love,” says Zoodoo’s Marketing and Events Officer, Ellie Boxhall.
 “We are a guest funded animal park and extremely excited to welcome travelers from the mainland again, so we can continue to create more meaningful experiences for our community and improve the welfare of the animals in our care.”